-The Lake District is arguably the most literary landscape on Earth.
-Its lakes, mountains, woods, farms and villages have inspired great writing for centuries.
-It was inspiration for 19th-century writers such as William Wordsworth, Beatrix Potter and John Ruskin.
+The Lake District is arguably the most literary landscape in the world.
+Its lakes, mountains, woods, farms and villages have inspired great writing for centuries including 19th-century writers William Wordsworth, Beatrix Potter and John Ruskin.
 Now a World Heritage Site, The Lake District has been shaped by farmers and people working the land for millennia.

-Taking inspiration from these surroundings, the Rural Writing Institute is an immersive and nurturing retreat gathering seasoned teachers, best-selling authors, and inspiring speakers for workshops, discussions, and fieldwork with the aim to encourage diverse perspectives of 21st-century rural life.
+Taking inspiration from these surroundings, the Rural Writing Institute is an immersive and nurturing retreat that gathers seasoned teachers, best-selling authors, and speakers for workshops, discussions, and fieldwork with the aim to encourage diverse perspectives of 21st-century rural life.
 We provide the time, space, and support to take ideas to a new level and to build an important writing community.
-There will be time for quiet reflection, strolling in the hills, making new friends, and learning about shepherding and hill farming.
+There will be time for quiet reflection, strolling in the hills, and learning about shepherding and hill farming.

 - Workshops, discussions, and outdoor learning